kyhuber/Fintech-Finder/README.md

 ## Technologies

-The Fintech-Finder app is written in Python 3.10.1 using Microsoft Visual Studio.
-It is compatible with Mac and PC OS.
+The Fintech-Finder app is written in Python 3.10.1 and uses the web3 library.
 The web interface is rendered using Streamlit.
 Ganache provides the Ethereum blockchain, including transactions and hashing.